 Most children enjoy collecting stickers or tokens at the start.
-But the novelty can wear off quite quickly, and the real reward can seem too far away.
+But the novelty can wear off quickly, and the real reward can seem too far away.
 So it’s good to choose short-term rewards that you can give often if your child earns them, like a family bike ride, special time with mum or dad, the chance to stay up late, a movie night, or a new book or small toy.

 5. Try to stay positive

 If your child doesn’t earn a star, it’s best to just move on.
-Also try to avoid punishing your child by saying, ‘I’ll take a star away’, or ‘You won’t get any stars if you keep that up!’.
+Also try to avoid punishing your child by saying, ‘I’ll take a star away’, or ‘You won’t get any stars if you keep that up!’
 Focus on encouraging your child to try again.

 6. Move on from the reward chart

-If you suddenly stop using a reward chart, your child is likely to go back to the old behaviour.
+But if you suddenly stop using a reward chart, your child is likely to go back to the old behaviour.

 7. Optional step: measure the behaviour

 If your child has a particularly challenging behaviour, you might like to measure the behaviour before you start and while you’re using the reward chart.
 For example, count how many times, or how often, your child hits.
 Record this when you start using the chart, then keep track of it as the days pass.
-This will help you tell if the reward chart is working.
+This will help you tell whether the reward chart is working.

 Reward charts: making them work for you

 Thinking about how much behaviour change to expect can help you and your child stay positive and realistic.
 You might look for small changes to reward before working your way up to a big change.
-For example, if you want your child to help more with tidying up, you could start by rewarding her for picking up the blocks.
+For example, if you want your child to help more with tidying up, you could start by rewarding your child for picking up the blocks.
 Then it could be the blocks and the dress-ups, and so on.

 Your child might get bored with the same reward.
-To avoid this, you could work together to set up a reward ‘menu’ with a choice of rewards to spend his stickers on.
+To avoid this, you could work together to set up a reward ‘menu’ with a choice of rewards to spend the stickers on.
 For example, 5 stickers = a game with mum or extra time before lights out, 10 stickers = a trip to the park or a small toy.